ironbar/arc25/docs/05_Solution_Summary.md

 ## Abstract

-TODO: This is a technical report of the work done for ARC25.
-Some ideas are clearly missing. baseline + vision
+This is a technical report of the work and research done by Guillermo Barbadillo for the ARC25 challenge.
+Most of the research was oriented towards a deep-learning-guided program synthesis system that searches program space and adapts at test time with test-time training via hindsight relabeling, in a tight search-and-learn loop.
+Evidence was obtained that search and learn outperforms pure search approaches for the same number of predictions per task.
+However that effort is not yet complete and clearly pieces and ideas are missing because it does not solve any of the private test tasks from ARC-AGI-2.
+The best result in the leaderboard was obtained with minor adaptations of last year's test-time training with transduction approach.

 ## Table of contents